v-rgrace/Viva/Viva/glint/setup/program-summary-communications.md

 ### Use Reminders

-Use the first, second, third, and final reminder email templates during the survey window to encourage users to participate.
+To encourage users to participate, use the first, second, third, and final reminder email templates during the survey window.

 > [!NOTE]
 > Survey takers only receive reminders if they haven't completed their survey.

 Use the **Pencil** symbol to open the window and then:

-- Change reminder send dates, which are preset.
+- Change reminder email dates, which are preset.
 - Preview your reminder.
 You can change the language and preview the message in other languages.

 ### Add survey reminders